-- 6.1 Records management places efficient and systematic controls around each stage of a record's lifecycle. - 6.2 Records must be managed throughout their lifecycle from creation until ultimate disposal in an effective and efficient way in accordance with the RecordsManagement Protocol (appendix 1).
+6.1 Records management places efficient and systematic controls around each stage of a record's lifecycle.

+6.2 It is the responsibility of Business Leads and individual staff members to manage records from creation until ultimate disposal in an effective and efficient way in accordance with the Records Management Protocol (Appendix 1).